Château GrinouLes Petites Perdrix Sauvignon Blanc - Sémillon

 Original food and wine pairings with Les Petites Perdrix Sauvignon Blanc - Sémillon

-The Les Petites Perdrix Sauvignon Blanc - Sémillon of Château Grinou matches generally quite well with dishes of rich fish (salmon, tuna etc), shellfish or sweet desserts such as recipes of risotto with fresh salmon and zucchini, scallops with cream or apple cake.
+The Les Petites Perdrix Sauvignon Blanc - Sémillon of Château Grinou matches generally quite well with dishes of rich fish (salmon, tuna etc), shellfish or sweet desserts such as recipes of salmon and zucchini gratin, rice with shrimps and onions or very simple muffins.

 Details and technical informations about Château Grinou's Les Petites Perdrix Sauvignon Blanc - Sémillon.